mcwiet/go-test/README.md

 ## About

-This is a test project for getting famliar with Go.
+This is a test project for getting familiar with Go.
 On top of learning simple things like language syntax and directory structure, the intent is to focus on working with GraphQL and AWS CDK with Go.
-Clean architecture principles are followed, separating code into layers and fequently using dependency injection.
+Clean architecture principles are followed, separating code into layers and frequently using dependency injection.

 The application is a simple API for interacting with `person` objects with create, read, update, and delete operations.
 The infrastructure is powered by AWS services such as AppSync, Lambda, DynamoDB, and Cognito.
 GitHub Actions power the CI/CD pipeline which use a `staging` environment for pull requests and a `production` environment for code released to the main branch.
 SonarCloud scans the code for potential bugs, security issues, unmaintainable code, and test coverage reporting.